Shabkha/Shabkha.github.io/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Shabeer Khan.
+I do not have much qualities, rather de-qualifiers:

-- I rock a great mustache
+- I always like to drink beer but with cig...!
-- I'm extremely loyal to my family
+- I'm a kind of angry man... impressed by Daniel Lewis (There Will Be Blood)

-What else do you need?
+Lets move forward, this section is much important.

 ### my history